 This competition is not open to students with an Orange 2, Orange 1 or Orange 1* or Green Rating at the time of the Level 2 event.

-- This is an entry level event, aimed at beginners and players new to the game.
+- This is an entry level event.
 Players with a Mini Tennis rating of Red 1 or Orange 1 are not eligible to take part.

 - Players should be seeded 1 and 2, with the higher ability player seeded 1.

 - Players are allowed a second serve if the first is not successful.